-Timing couldn’t be better for a revival for Kathy Najimy and Steve Gunderson’s playful ode to the Bacharach-David songbook -- beyond the duo’s music being back in vogue, audiences nationwide have shown a fondness for storyless revues, from Leiber & Stoller to Carole King, long on laugh-inducing and reminiscing.
+Timing couldn’t be better for a revival for Kathy Najimy and Steve Gunderson’s playful ode to the Bacharach-David songbook — beyond the duo’s music being back in vogue, audiences nationwide have shown a fondness for storyless revues, from Leiber & Stoller to Carole King, long on laugh-inducing and reminiscing.
 Tone of the show, first mounted in 1992, is wisely nonreverential, the compact staging and wide range of interpretations drawing a dividing line between the classics and the frothy, even silly, hits.